-Saint Matthew Masses will begin the weekend of June 13th at 5:30 pm and June 14th at 10:30 am.
+Saint Matthew Masses at 5:30 pm on Saturday and 10:30 am on Sunday will continue for the faithful.
 Weather permitting Masses will be held at Oak Grove Cemetery where we are not limited to the number in attendance.
 We will use a ‘bring your own lawn chair’ policy.

 If you are not sure if a Mass will be held at the church or Oak Grove Cemetery, a notice will be placed on the Saint Matthew Facebook page and the Saint Matthew webpage www.stmatthewtyrone.org at least one hour before the scheduled mass.